ambitioninc/django-manager-utils/README.md

 **Args**:
 - defaults: These values are set when the object is inserted, but are irrelevant when the object already exists.
 This field should only be used when values only need to be set during creation.
 - updates: These values are updated when the object is updated.
 They also override any values provided in the defaults when inserting the object.
 - \*\*kwargs: These values provide the arguments used when checking for the existence of the object.
-They are used in a similar manner to Django's get_or_create function.
+They are used in a similar manner to Django's get_or_create function and are set in a created object.

 **Returns**: A tuple of the upserted object and a Boolean that is True if it was created (False otherwise)